Integral Models for Spaces via the Higher Frobenius: Partial algebraic -theory

 \begin{proof} Let $\Mon(\Set)$ denote the category of monoids in sets and let denote the functor which sends a monoid to its bar construction.
 Then, $\mathbb{B}_0$ factors through the functor given by right Kan extension along the inclusion $i: \Delta_{\leq 2}^{\op} \to \Delta^{\op}$ of the full subcategory spanned by the objects $[0]$, $[1]$, and $[2]$.
 We obtain a commutative diagram of right adjoints

 All of the functors in the diagram have left adjoints; the left adjoint of the upper vertical arrows are by taking $\pi_0$, the left adjoint of $i_*$ is the restriction $i^*,$ and we let $\overline{\mathbb{L}}_0$ denote the left adjoint to $\overline{\mathbb{B}}_0$.
-Using the commutative diagram of left adjoints, we deduce that for a simplicial space $X$, there is an isomorphism We would like to compute this in the case that $X = S_{\bullet}(\C)^{\simeq}$ and show that it has the proposed description.
-Let $M_0$ be a monoid in sets.
-Unwinding the definitions, the data of a map in $\Fun(\Delta_{\leq 2}^{\op},\Set)$ is exactly the data of an object in $M_0$ for each equivalence class of object in $\C$ satisfying the usual additivity condition in exact sequences.
-It follows that $\overline{\mathbb{L}}_0 i^* \pi_0 (S_{\bullet}(\C)^{\simeq})$ satisfies the required universal property. \end{proof}
+Using the commutative diagram of left adjoints, we deduce that for a simplicial space $X$, there is an isomorphism We would like to compute this monoid in the case that $X = S_{\bullet}(\C)^{\simeq}$ and show that it has the proposed description of $K_0^{\mathrm{part}}(\C)$.